lafriedel/100-days-of-code/log.md

 **Today's Progress**: I attempted to figure out the next intermediate algorithm: "Diff Two Arrays," with no solution.
 I got a solution that works in some instances, but not all.

 **Thoughts**:  I was hoping my progress would be as smooth as yesterday, but I realize it's not always going to be like that.
 Sometimes I'm going to struggle for a while.
 I'm hoping some sleep will help me approach this with fresh eyes tomorrow.

+### R1D68: 3/21/18

+**Today's Progress**: I continued to try solutions for the algorithm.
+Didn't work - I peeked at the answer and I'm going to try coding it from scratch tomorrow.
+I also spent time earlier in the day going through all my open tabs and truly looking at them and adding them to the Resources page I created on this repo.

+**Thoughts**:  Feeling like I really need to read about Javascript fundamentals.
+I never really read through MDN's intro to JS and I feel like it will help.